arjunanil12/first/README.md

 # first
 Trying git for the first time
-This purely for study purpose
+This is purely for study purpose